XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 }
 ```

-Because HTML2PDF doesn't know about the QRCodeTagWorker, we'll need to plug it in into our custom DefaultTagWorkerFactory implementation:
+Because PDFHTML doesn't know about the QRCodeTagWorker, we'll need to plug it in into our custom DefaultTagWorkerFactory implementation:
 ```
 public class CustomTagWorkerFactory extends DefaultTagWorkerFactory {